Guns

 Some of the important characteristics of guns are:

 Ammunition type.
 Naval ammunition is classified as either fixed, semi-fixed, or bagged.
 Fixed ammunition resembles cartridges for small arms, with the projectile permanently clamped to a brass case containing the propellant charge and primer.
 This was the rule for ammunition for guns smaller than 6".
 Semi-fixed ammunition had a propellant charge in a brass case containing the primer that was separate from the projectile, and it was typically used in 5" to 8" guns.
 Bagged ammunition, typical of the largest naval guns, consisted of separate projectiles, silk bags of propellant, and primers.
-In principle, gun crews could reduce the muzzle velocity and thus the range of a large naval gun by using fewer bags of propellant.
-This would not be desirable when firing armor piercing shells, but it might be advantageous for high explosive shells, reducing barrel wear and allowing plunging fire on shore installations.

 Semi-fixed ammunition has some advantages even at very large calibers and was used for even the largest guns by the German Navy.
 The powder cartridges are safer, being better protected against penetrating hits to the ship's magazines and having less potential for flareback accidents when the gun breech is opened for a new round.
 Cartridges also help to seal the breech, allowing simpler breech designs with the potential for higher rates of fire.
 However, this is partially negated by the heavier and more complex handling equipment required for cartridges.
 All the major participants in the Pacific War used bagged ammunition for their large-caliber guns.